Aliases for KCNE1 Gene

 GeneCards Summary for KCNE1 Gene

 KCNE1 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 1) is a Protein Coding gene.
-Diseases associated with KCNE1 include Jervell And Lange-Nielsen Syndrome 2 and Long Qt Syndrome 5.
-Among its related pathways are Cardiac conduction and Phase 0 - rapid depolarisation.
+Diseases associated with KCNE1 include Long Qt Syndrome 5 and Jervell And Lange-Nielsen Syndrome 2.
+Among its related pathways are Cardiac conduction and Antiarrhythmic Pathway, Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNE1B.

 UniProtKB/Swiss-Prot Summary for KCNE1 Gene

 Ancillary protein that assembles as a beta subunit with a voltage-gated potassium channel complex of pore-forming alpha subunits.
 Modulates the gating kinetics and enhances stability of the channel complex.
 Assembled with KCNB1 modulates the gating characteristics of the delayed rectifier voltage-dependent potassium channel KCNB1 (PubMed:19219384).
 Assembled with KCNQ1/KVLQT1 is proposed to form the slowly activating delayed rectifier cardiac potassium (IKs) channel.
 The outward current reaches its steady state only after 50 seconds.
 Assembled with KCNH2/HERG may modulate the rapidly activating component of the delayed rectifying potassium current in heart (IKr).